The Nature of War: An Environmental History of Industrialization in the United States During World War One

 History Hangout: Conversation with Gerard Fitzgerald

 Far from the battlefield the First World War spurred a massive increase in industrial output in the United States.
 Arms and armaments, ships and steel, a vast stream of materiel poured from American factories, mines, and mills to feed the insatiable maw of war.
-These developments had profound impacts upon nature in America and marked a significant chapter in American environmental history.
+The consequent strain placed on American railroad infrastructure left it vulnerable to environmental disruption, such as that caused by the great blizzard of 1916-17.
+These developments marked a significant chapter in the environmental history of American industry.

 In support of his work Fitzgerald has received funding from the Center for the History of Business, Technology, and Society at the Hagley Museum and Library.